RSS3-Network/Mastodon-Instance-Kit/README.md

 4. Choose to add a Mastodon worker.
 5. When prompted for a Mastodon endpoint, enter your endpoint: `your_external_ip:9092`.
 6. Complete the remaining steps as guided by the RSS3 Explorer.

-Note: If you've already deployed your node without the Mastodon worker, you can add it later through the node management interface on the RSS3 Explorer.

 ### Important Notes